My visits to the family doctor often produce an

 after you all in the bowels of Jesus Christ.

-God can testify how I long for all of you with the affection of
+God can testify how I long for all of you with the

 Christ Jesus.(NIV)